 Individuals are allowed to add or remove vehicles to their parking permit at any time, which includes loaner or rental cars.
-Once your usage of this temporary vehicle has ended, you will need to notify Parking Services to remove it.
+Once your usage of this temporary vehicle has ended, do not forget, to log back in to your SMU Parking Portal account and remove it from your virtual permit.